 4. File during odd hours or on your assigned day

-States are inundated with claims, so even when you're filing online, don't be surprised if you see an error screen during at least one point in the process.
-You might try applying either early or late in the day — or even in the middle of the night if you're awake — in order to get your claim through the system.
+Even with unemployment dropping in recent months, states are still inundated with claims, so even when you’re filing online, don’t be surprised if you encounter a problem or delay during at least one point in the process.
+You might try applying either early or late in the day — or even in the middle of the night if you’re awake — in order to get your claim through the system.

-Some states are also asking certain groups to apply on certain days, such as Hawaii, which is requesting that people whose last names start with A-G file on Mondays, H-O on Tuesdays and P-Z on Wednesdays.
-You'll need to check with your state to find out its specific rules.
+Some states are also asking certain groups to apply on certain days, such as Hawaii, which is requesting that people whose last names start with A through G file on Mondays, H through O on Tuesdays and P through Z on Wednesdays.
+You’ll need to check with your state to find out its specific rules.

 5. Budget for less than your old paycheck

 Not only does each state have its own unemployment rules, each state also pays out a different amount for unemployment.

 In many states, you’ll get roughly half of what you earned at your job each week for up to 26 weeks.
 But other states have a different formula that’s less generous, so the overall average replacement rate is closer to 40%.
 And in some states, the benefits period can be as short as 12 weeks.

 But as part of the same CARES Act that expanded eligibility, Congress also added an additional 13 weeks of unemployment funding.
 So right now, depending on your state, you might be eligible for up to 39 weeks of unemployment benefits.

 Also, each state has a cap, or maximum amount, you can get, and that maximum amount varies significantly depending on where you live.
 According to figures provided by Evermore, the lowest is $235 in Mississippi, and the highest is in Massachusetts at $1,192, including additional dependent allowances.